-There’s a food truck for every taste in this city and most have decent plant-based offerings.
-Businesses catering to the hungry vegan on-the-go are booming, bringing fast food on wheels to events like the weekly Vegan Street Fair or in front of companies supporting Meatless Mondays.
+There’s a food truck for every palate in LA, and many of them have plant-based offerings.
+Businesses catering to the hungry vegan on-the-go are booming, bringing fast food on wheels to weekly events like Vegan Playground and Vegan Exchange, or in front of companies supporting Meatless Mondays.
 Follow your favorites on Instagram for the latest locations and specials.

 Frozen Fruit Co